Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 Saraqeb is at the crossroads of two highways linking the capital of Damascus, Syria's second largest city Aleppo and another highway west to the Mediterranean.
 Taking back the M5 highway, which goes south to Damascus, had marked a big gain for Assad's forces as they restored state control over the route between Syria’s two biggest cities for the first time in years of conflict.

 U.N. adviser Rochdi said air strikes and shelling were affecting dozens of communities and villages in Idlib and Hama, and 11 medical facilites and 15 schools had been hit this month.
 "There are reports of multiple children freezing to death.
 The needs of civilians in the northwest are exceeding the humanitarian response capacity," she said.
-(Additional reporting by Tom Perry in Beirut, Andrey Kuzmin and Andrew Osborn in Moscow, Orhan Coskun and Tuvan Gumrukcu in Ankara, Omar Fahmy in Cairo; Writing by Suleiman Al-Khalidi and Daren Butler in Istanbul; Editing by Angus MacSwan)
+(Additional reporting by Tom Perry in Beirut, Andrey Kuzmin and Andrew Osborn in Moscow, Orhan Coskun and Tuvan Gumrukcu in Ankara, Omar Fahmy in Cairo, and Khalil Ashawi in Azaz, Syria; Writing by Suleiman Al-Khalidi and Daren Butler in Istanbul; Editing by Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)